retro16/blastsdk/doc/debug_protocol.md

 The debug mode communicates via D-Pad data lines, passing 4 bits per clock.
 TH is the clock, read on edge.
 Format is big nybble first.
-For example, to pass 0xF3, digit F would be passed first, then 3.
+For example, to pass 0xA3, digit A would be passed first, then 3.
 Each nybble is acknowledged by a TL transition.
-5V is logic high and 0V is logic low.
+5V pull-up is logic high and 0V is logic low.

 Example transmitting 0xA3 to the genesis :